-After the installation files have been transferred to their allocated data sets on z/OS, they must be unpacked using the TSO RECEIVE command.
-The TSO RECEIVE command can be executed interactively or in batch.
+After transferring the installation files to their allocated data sets on z/OS, you must unpack them using the TSO RECEIVE command.
+You can execute the TSO RECEIVE command interactively or in batch.

-The following sample JCL (Figure 2.3, below) can be used to unpack the data sets.
-It must be transferred to the z/OS system on which the Stonebranch Solutions package is being installed.
-The file must be transferred in text mode to a fixed record format data set with a logical record length of 80.
+You can use the following sample JCL (Figure 2.3, below) to unpack the data sets.
+Transfer it - to the z/OS system on which the Stonebranch Solutions for z/OS is being installed - in text mode to a fixed record format data set with a logical record length of 80.